MetLife Building: Form

 The massing consists of a base and an octagonal tower.
 Contemporary sources describe the base as measuring nine stories tall, atop which rises 50 tower stories.
 However, the Council on Tall Buildings and Urban Habitat gives a conflicting measurement of 10 base stories and 49 tower stories.
 Exterior planted areas were planned for the sidewalks and above the roof of the base.

 The tower stories' floor plates are designed in an elongated octagonal lozenge, with the longer axis running parallel to 45th Street.
 The north and south facades are divided into three broad segments, while the west and east facades are one segment each.
 The building's form may have been influenced by the 1961 Zoning Resolution, a major change to New York City zoning code that was proposed just before construction started.
-The massing is similar to Le Corbusier's unbuilt tower in Algiers, proposed between 1938 and 1942, as well as the nearly contemporary Pirelli Tower in Milan.
+The massing is similar to Le Corbusier's unbuilt tower in Algiers, proposed between 1938 and 1942, as well as the nearly contemporary Pirelli Tower in Milan (completed in 1958).
 The architects intended for the octagonal shape and exterior curtain wall to reduce the building's perceived sense of scale.